Thanks to the concept of 'cycle nodes', you arrive at the most beautiful places in Belgium and the Netherlands in an extremely safe way.

 During the Middle Ages, Ghent was one of the richest and most powerful cities in Europe.

 A walk through town on a summer's evening, when most of the important buildings are illuminated, is an unforgettable experience.

 By bike you come along remote roads, small paths and low-traffic streets where you never come during a guided bus trip.

-On Day 3, the abbey of the Trappist is on your road.
+On Day 3 of the Example tour, the abbey of the Trappist is on your road.
 Not only does Westvleteren produce the least of all the Trappist breweries, but its beer is also the hardest to get.
 The beer is available at either the abbey's In De Vrede cafe or at the drive-thru pick-up gate after a reservation made at least 60 days in advance.
 Good luck !